This is the version for Canada, for the American version where "cheque" is spelled "check" click here.

 - 47% of Canadians are living pay cheque to pay cheque.

-- 24% of employees will look for a new job after just one pay cheque mistakes.
+- 24% of employees will look for a new job after just one pay cheque mistake.

-- 42% of Canadians feel that finance stress impacts work performance.
+- 42% of Canadians feel that financial stress impacts work performance.

 - 82% are interested in financial education provided by employers.